 • Endemic Species: Sri Lankan Green Pigeon and Sri Lankan Whistling Thrush.

 Bring binoculars and a camera with a zoom lens for the best experience.
-Early morning (around 6:00 AM) or late afternoon (around 3:00 PM) are ideal for spotting active birds in soft light.
+Early morning (around 6:00 AM) or late afternoon (around 3:00 PM) is ideal for spotting active birds in soft light.

 2. Nature Photography

 The sanctuary’s picturesque wetlands, framed by water lilies, tall grasses, and ancient trees, provide stunning backdrops for photography.
-Capture the vibrant kingfishers, graceful herons, or the serene beauty of the cascading tanks like Pinkattiya, Maradansola, and Anawilundawa.
+Capture the vibrant kingfishers, the graceful herons, or the serene beauty of the cascading tanks, such as Pinkattiya, Maradansola, and Anawilundawa.

 3. Hiking and Nature Walks

 Explore the sanctuary’s red-top roads, lined with gnarled trees that offer shade and scenic views.
-Walking trails wind through marshes and forests, providing opportunities to spot mammals like the Toque Monkey, Fishing Cat, Rusty Spotted Cat, and Indian Otter, as well as colorful butterflies.
+Walking trails wind through marshes and forests, offering opportunities to spot mammals such as the Toque Monkey, Fishing Cat, Rusty-spotted Cat, and Indian Otter, as well as colorful butterflies.

 4. Boat Rides

 While not as widely advertised as in some other sanctuaries, limited boat rides may be available on the sanctuary’s lakes, offering a unique perspective on the wetlands and their wildlife.
-Check with local guides or nearby resorts like Twin Waters Resort for availability.
+Check with local guides or nearby resorts, such as Twin Waters Resort, for availability.

 5. Cultural Exploration